 - No response to external stimuli for at least 96 hours; - Life support measures are necessary to sustain life; and - Brain damage resulting in permanent neurological deficit which must be assessed at least 30 days after the onset of the coma.

-For the above definition, medically induced coma and coma resulting directly from alcohol or drug abuse are excluded.
+For the above definition, medically induced coma and coma resulting directly from alcohol or drug abuse or self-inflicted injuries are excluded.

 10. Deafness (Irreversible Loss of Hearing)